 This is a service-learning component for an upper-division social work class.
 APU students work in pairs leading a treatment or task group in an organization or agency.
 Groups are facilitated in a variety of settings, from local school districts to support groups for stroke survivors.

 This 10-week program places approximately 100 upper-division liberal studies and teacher education majors per semester in classrooms to serve as teacher’s assistants.
 Students are currently serving throughout Azusa Unified School District, as well as schools in the Covina Valley, Duarte, and Glendora school districts.

 UEMPOWER — University Students Educating Middle School Students

 This program is the service-learning component of a section of the senior seminar course for liberal studies and teacher education majors.
 APU students work with educationally challenged students (sixth to eighth grade special education) using curriculum designed by the teachers and students focused on developing relationships, understanding strengths, and making a difference in the world.

 W.A.Y.
 Ministries (Walking with Azusa’s Youth)

 This ministry connects APU students with Azusa middle and high school students for one-on-one tutoring and mentoring.
 By connecting with mentors, Azusa students benefit from academic assistance and accountability for their studies, as well as relationships with APU students.
-For more information, contact the Office of Ministry and Service at (626) 812-3028.
+For more information, contact the Spiritual Life at (626) 815-3855.

 Through this program, physical education and athletic training majors design and implement theme-based field days for up to 200 fourth and fifth graders in local elementary schools.
 Students provide all physical education classes for Sonrise Christian School, concluding the year with a theme-based field day on the school’s campus.